-If you require special accommodations, you must stop by the International Center to speak to Rubén Díaz (the Faculty coordinator: rdialop@acu.upo.es) to either turn in your documentation or to confirm that our office has received it.
-Rubén will explain the options available to you.
+If you require special accommodations, you must stop by the International Center to speak to Marta Carrillo (Faculty coordinator: mcaroro@acu.upo.es) to either turn in your documentation or to confirm that our office has received it.
+Marta will explain the options available to you.